 Finally, so the Authority can monitor interconnection timelines and project attrition rates for ESS commercial projects, each EDC shall file as compliance by August 1 annually in that year's annual Program review docket (i.e., 2024 compliance shall be filed in Docket No. 24-08-05) an ESS Interconnection Report.
-The Report shall consist of a summary of the state of interconnection for all commercial ESS projects and shall include, at a minimum: (1) the interconnection status of each commercial project per EDC interconnection approval due date for each commercial project per EDC interconnection guidelines, as applicable; (3) the date all required interconnection materials were submitted to the utility for each commercial ESS project; (4) the number of days from when all required interconnection materials were submitted to the utility for each commercial project; (5) the attrition rate for all commercial ESS projects, based on the withdrawal of a project's interconnection application; (6) a list of the most common reasons for ESS interconnections.14 The Authority intends to review the information included in the ESS Interconnection Report on an annual basis to determine if changes are needed to the interconnection process for ESS projects, in support of the third Program Objective, the sustained and orderly development of the state's energy storage industry.
+The Report shall consist of a summary of the state of interconnection for all commercial ESS projects and shall include, at a minimum: (1) the interconnection status of each commercial ESS project; (2) the expected EDC interconnection approval due date for each commercial project per EDC interconnection guidelines, as applicable; (3) the date all required interconnection materials were submitted to the utility for each commercial ESS project; (4) the number of days from when all required interconnection materials were submitted to the utility for each commercial ESS project up to the completion of the interconnection process; (5) the attrition rate for all commercial ESS projects, based on the withdrawal of a project's interconnection application; (6) a list of the most common reasons for ESS interconnection delays; and (7) EDC-proposed solutions for each of the most common reasons delaying ESS interconnections.
+The Authority intends to review the information included in the ESS Interconnection Report on an annual basis to determine if changes are needed to the interconnection process for ESS projects, in support of the third Program Objective, the sustained and orderly development of the state's energy storage industry.

-14 If either EDC is unable to provide the information required for the ESS Interconnection Report for preexisting Program applications because such information was never collected or tracked, the EDC may state so in the Report in lieu of providing such information.
+If either EDC is unable to provide the information required for the ESS Interconnection Report for preexisting Program applications because such information was never collected or tracked, the EDC may state so in the Report in lieu of providing such information.
 See UI Exceptions, Nov.
 15, 2023, p.